ForsakenHarmony/parket/README.md

 ## Why?

 I was disappointed with all the current state management solutions.
-Then I found mobx-state-tree, which seemed like a gosent to me (ok not really, but I liked the concept), but it was pretty big in terms of filesize (mobx alone is big: 16.5kB).
+Then I found mobx-state-tree, which seemed like a godsend to me (ok not really, but I liked the concept), but it was pretty big in terms of file size (mobx alone is big: 16.5kB).
 So I thought it's surely possible to make a smaller version of it, that's how this started.
-And after 2 failed attempts I can finally say: **Here it is in all of it's "glory".**
+And after 2 failed attempts I can finally say: **Here it is in all of its "glory".**

 ## Installation